svenauhagen/paypal-plus-plugin/readme.txt

 = In my shop, the payment method pay upon invoice is not offered.
 What do I have to do? =

 Your PayPal vendor account needs to be activated by PayPal in order to offer the payment method pay upon invoice.
 This takes place after verification by PayPal and may last a couple of weeks.

+= Can I use PayPal Plus for digital products? =

+Yes, it is possible, except when using the payment option "upon invoice".

+= How can I hide the option to "pay upon invoice"? =

+As a vendor, you are asked explicitly whether you want to have "invoice" as a payment option or not when signing up for PayPal Plus.

+= Does PayPal Plus allow subscription payments? =

+At the moment, subscription payments are not possible with PayPal Plus.

+= Is payment by installments possible with PayPal Plus? =

+Payment by installments is a separate product from PayPal Plus, and therefore requires a separate integration.
+Moreover, each vendor needs to be activated by PayPal individually.
+If both integrations, payment by installments and PayPal Plus, are used, payment by installments appears as another payment option under PayPal Plus.
+But payment by installments can also run as a single integration.
+In fact, payment by installments is theoretically possible, but there is no functional module for WooCommerce at the moment.

 == Screenshots ==

 1. PayPal Plus for WooCommerce - plugin settings among WooCommerce => Settings => Checkout => PayPal Plus.